Nuclear Awareness

 In the highly unlikely event of an accident at one of the stations, radioactive iodide may be released into the air.
-If that happens, potassium iodide (KI) tablets can keep you and your family safe.
+If that happens, KI pills can keep you and your family safe.

 Learn more about emergency preparedness.